DanaMichelleRay/PHP-Login-System/README.md

 # PHP-Login-System
-A simple php based login web app
+A sample login system with user registration